gmr/helper/README.md

 process.
 See the Signal Behaviors section of the README for more information on how signals impact application behavior.

+clihelper uses SIGALARM and signal.pause() to control intervals where the dameon should be idle.
+Do not mix use of SIGALARM unless you intend to redefine the run method for use with an IO Loop or some other long running process.

 See the configuration file example later in this document for more information.

 ## Installation